EmmanuelDemey/trainings-v2/accessibility-backmarket/slides.md

 # Semantic HTML

 * The HTML specification provide a lot of semantic element
-* Depdending of the browser support you need, you must use them
+* Depending of the browser support you need, you must use them
 * **An HTML element is accessible by default**
-* If you are not 100% about something, have a loot to the specification
+* If you are not 100% about something, have a look to the specification
 * Here are some commons errors
   * Unfocusable element
   * Duplicated id